 We combined these measurements with a shaded snow bank test to expand the metrics of heat loss further.
 This helped us compare the relative amount of thermal insulation.
 We hiked in each pair and stood around in snowfields and snowbanks while sipping hot chocolate on cold nights, taking note of which boots kept our feet the warmest.
 We walked around town in frigid temperatures.
 We even stomped around in river water.
 Using a culmination of the test results, we determined which boots were constructed for arctic conditions and which should probably stick to the streets.

 Many winter boots are rated to a specific temperature.
-While these numbers offer a potential point of comparison, it's hard to take this estimate at face value.
-The warmth you experience will vary depending on the socks you wear, your metabolism and circulation, and your perception of the cold.
-We recommend taking these numbers with a grain of salt, but they should still be useful to figure out which boots will be warmer than others.
+While these numbers offer a potential point of comparison, taking this estimate at face value is hard.
+The warmth you experience will vary depending on your socks, metabolism and circulation, and perception of the cold.
+We recommend taking these numbers with a grain of salt, but they should still be useful to determine which boots will be warmer than others.
 More importantly, pay attention to the boot's construction while you try to evaluate warmth.

 Despite our praise for thick soles, many boots in the lineup have a thinner construction and still provide quality insulation.
 For example, the 10-inch shaft of the UGG Adirondack III is filled with lofty, warm sheep's wool — an organic, natural fiber that offers fantastic breathability and overall warmth.
 The Kamik Momentum 3 has a pronounced faux fur lining and collar that adds warmth and weather protection, keeping snow from entering the inside of the boot.
-The sole isn't as thick as the Sorel Caribou or Baffin Chloe, but shares similar material thickness to Shellista IV Mid.
+The sole isn't as thick as the Sorel Caribou or Baffin Chloe, but but this boot still does well keeping your feet nice and toasty.

 Cold weather can be brutal.
 Trying to warm your feet back up after a cold day is a difficult task.
 We all need a boot that will facilitate good thermoregulation throughout the coldest days of winter.
-For this reason, warmth is one of the most highly weighted evaluation criteria in this review.
-Ideally, a winter boot should keep your feet warm, whether you're simply standing around in the cold or actively hiking, snowshoeing, or traveling.
+For this reason, warmth is one of this review's most highly weighted evaluation criteria.
+Ideally, a winter boot should keep your feet warm, whether standing around in the cold or actively hiking, snowshoeing, or traveling.
 A few key factors contribute to the overall warmth and highest ratings: the warmest options have thicker outsoles, taller shafts, and high-quality insulation.
 Your boot should also provide excellent breathability to vent moisture while you're in motion; dry feet are warm feet.
 Another important piece of gear is a solid pair of winter socks that can insulate even if your feet get wet.
 Lean towards wool or synthetic fibers for the best warmth and moisture-wicking capabilities.

 Weather Protection